Battle of Fort Davidson: Aftermath

-Battle of Pilot Knob State Historic Site
+Legacy

-In 1968, the Battle of Pilot Knob State Historic Site was added to the Missouri State Parks system.
+In 1968, the Fort Davidson battlefield was added to the Missouri State Park system.
 The fort was further added to the National Register of Historic Places on February 26, 1970.
 A mass grave containing battlefield dead is marked by a granite monument, and the fort's walls, as well as the crater created when the magazine was detonated, are still visible at the site.
 A visitors center is located at the site, and contains a research library, a fiber optic display, and artifacts, including Ewing's sword.
 The American Battlefield Trust has been involved in the preservation of 41 acres at the site.